ualibraries/ual-libchat/README.md

 Running `npm run watch` will:

-* Start a local static webserver by running `npm run serve`.
+* Start a local static webserver.
 You will the be provided with a css import at-rule to paste into LibChat widget creator.
 * Watch CSS files and process them when they change